DanteLore/dantelore/content/posts/moving-data-around-with-apache-nifi.md

 <a href="http://logicalgenetics.com/moving-data-around-with-apache-nifi/screenshot-2016-07-01-17-44-54/"><img src="http://logicalgenetics.com/wp-content/uploads/2016/07/Screenshot-2016-07-01-17.44.54.jpg"/></a>

 # Garmin Track Data
 So I don't have access to a huge amount of "big data" on my laptop, and I've done articles on MOT and National Rail data recently, so I decided to use a couple of gigs of Garmin Track data to test NiFi.
-The track data is a good test as it's XML: exactly the sort of data you <strong>don't</strong> want going into your big data system and therefore exactly the right use-case for NiFi.
+The track data is a good test as it's XML: exactly the sort of data you **don't** want going into your big data system and therefore exactly the right use-case for NiFi.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <TrainingCenterDatabase xsi:schemaLocation="blah blah blah">